 - Gum disease

 Contact Mid Michigan Smiles if you feel frequent tooth pain that is attributed to overcrowded or infected teeth.
 We will be happy to help you.

 Removing Wisdom Teeth

 One of the most frequent tooth extractions is a wisdom teeth procedure.
 Also known as third molars, wisdom teeth are typically removed while they are still growing in young adults.
 Wisdom teeth may need to be removed if they cause issues such as damage to your other teeth, tooth pain, bite problems, swelling, or infections.

-As the teeth grow in, they can cause significant pain when they break the surface of the gum.
+As the teeth grow, they can cause significant pain when they break the surface of the gum.
 They can also shift other teeth to make room.
 Some people may never have their wisdom teeth erupt because there is no room in the mouth to accommodate them.